Shiv Nadar tops the EdelGive Hurun India Philanthropy List, donated Rs 3 crore per day

 The report has found 15 individuals in India, who made an annual donation of over Rs 100 crore, 20 people over Rs 50 crore, and 43 people over 20 crore.
 The total philanthropic donations in the EdelGive Hurun Philanthropy List 2022 has more than doubled to Rs 5,666 crore from Rs 2,318 crore in FY18.

-Going by cities, Mumbai led the list with 33 per cent of philanthropists, followed by New Delhi with 16%.
-Bengaluru was in the third spot with 13 per cent.
+Going by cities, Mumbai led the list with 33 per cent of philanthropists, followed by New Delhi with 16 per cent.
+Bengaluru was at the third spot with 13 per cent.

-The Pharma Industry has the largest number of philanthropists on the list, accounting for 20 per cent, followed by the chemicals and petrochemicals sector with 11 per cent of philanthropists.
+The Pharma Industry has the largest number of philanthropists in the list, accounting for 20 per cent, followed by chemicals and petrochemicals sector with 11 per cent of philanthropists.

 The annual ranking of the most generous individuals in India was released in an attempt to highlight India’s remarkable philanthropists and to capture the growing importance of individual givers in India’s philanthropic landscape towards nation-building.